LauLauThom/Fiji-RoiClickTools/README.md

 In Fiji, simply activate the *ROI 1-click tools* update site.
 In ImageJ, copy the file "Roi 1-Click Tools.ijm" to the folder *ImageJ\macros\toolsets*.

+To display the toolbar, click the `>>` on the right side of the ImageJ toolbar, and select the ROI 1-click tools entry.

 ## Configuration
-Double-click on the ROI icon to configure the shape and options.
+Double-click on any of the ROI 1-click tool icon to configure the shape and options.

 <img src="https://github.com/LauLauThom/RoiClicTool/blob/master/Image/Options.JPG" alt="Options" width="300" height="250">